byverdu/chitter/README.md

 We are going to write a little Twitter clone that will allow the users to post messages to a public stream.

+You can send some chitts by following this [link](http://chitter-byver.herokuapp.com/)

 ###Features:
 1. In order to use chitter as a maker I want to sign up to the service